 It’s that time of year!
 That time of year when you step outdoors to bask in a crisp breeze that heightens your senses ~ bringing expectation of cooler days, the promise of transformation and hope!
 That time when the days become shorter, thoughts turn to home, and spicy aromas begin to waft from busy kitchens.
 Families everywhere begin to plan for long awaited reunions and celebrations.

 My mom suffered horribly with lung cancer for many months.
-It was precisely during this delightful season of the year ~ on October 5, 2005 ~ that she went home to the Lord.
+It was precisely during this delightful season of the year ~ on October 6, 2005 ~ that she went home to the Lord.
 It was a day of yellow mums and bright sunshine; it was a day of gentle autumn breezes and changing seasons.
 Of transformation.
 Of renewal and hope.
 On that day Mother’s spirit left her afflicted body and soared to a new home with our Lord Jesus Christ.
-Her victorious day of renewal!
+A day of incomparable transformation for her!

 Her transformation day was a day of wrenching grief for me ~ although I’d been weeping for months at her bedside, knowing this day of separation would come.
 I had long accepted that she was leaving this old earth, but somehow that day still came as a horrific blow.
 So final, it seemed.
 Her little body suddenly so cold and lifeless!
 And yet, even as an ocean of tears washed over me, I knew that her passing represented a temporary separation ~ and in my heart of hearts I knew I’d see her again.